How To Paint Faux Terracotta Pumpkins

 The following music was used for this media project: Music: Mystical Autumn by MusicLFiles Free download: https://filmmusic.io/song/9755-mystical-autumn License (CC BY 4.0): https://filmmusic.io/standard-license Artist website: https://cemmusicproject.wixsite.com/musiclibraryfiles

-When the plastic pumpkins are dry set them up for their spray primer coat.
-I prefer to prop them up on cardboard boxes and I never skip the step of priming.
+I never skip the step of priming.
 I’m a huge fan of Kilz spray primer.
 The texture it gives the surface is perfect for this project and the paint adheres so much better this way.
+Make sure they are completely dry before priming.

 Make sure to shake the can really well before spraying.